-We believe that in its current largely unregulated state, homeschooling enables child abuse by allowing abusive parents to isolate their children from outside contact, thus impeding their ability to seek help, tell others of their abuse, or be viewed by people who could help them.
+We believe … that in its current unregulated state, homeschooling enables child abuse by allowing abusive parents to isolate their children from outside contact, impeding their ability to seek help, tell others of their abuse, or be viewed by people who could help them.
 Some cases of abuse in homeschooling families also involve a failure on the part of social services.
-We believe homeschooled children will benefit both from improvement in social services and from basic oversight of homeschooling.
+We believe homeschooled children stand to benefit from both improvement in social services and sensible oversight of homeschooling.

 We believe … that homeschooling needs safeguards to ensure that it is not used as a cover for child maltreatment, and that enacting such safeguards is in the best interests of both children’s well-being and the credibility and public image of homeschooling as a movement.
 We draw attention to the consequences of lax homeschool statues by cataloguing cases where abusive or neglectful parents use homeschooling to hide child mistreatment.